LeitMoth/leitmoth.github.io/presentations/vfx_pitch/markdown.md

 ### DISCLAIMER
 Some of those were old projects, I am always improving and could do them better now.
-Also I am not limited to the stuff show, these are just examples.
+Also I am not limited to the stuff shown, these are just examples.

 I made this in a day or two and it just has a lot of random stuff I could find quickly across my drives.